test

 We use our documentation blog to share our methodology for reducing the carbon footprint of our digital artworks.
 We also have a ‘how to’ guide, documenting how we radically reduced the carbon footprint (and simultaneously improved the accessibility) of this website.

+As part of the Digital Climate Action strand of our work, we’ve build two free tools.
 As part of The Networked Condition, an ongoing project undertaken with AND and Arts Catalyst, we created a free-to-use tool for planning digital artworks.
 You can also read a series of interviews with leading artists in this field.
+The second tool is our site builder which lets you build a website that has zero carbon footprint.

 We’re part of the Julie’s Bicycle International Touring and Environmental Responsibility programme, and are regularly asked to write and speak about our approach to climate action.
 Climate action underpins everything that we do, so feel free to get in touch if you’re planning an event.